 - Residue: Virgin oil should not leave sediment at the bottom, whereas recycled oil might.

-Many dealerships also own lubricant brands and insist on using their own products by claiming that using other brands will void warranties.
-However, in 2017, Saudi Arabia passed a law preventing dealerships from voiding warranties based on lubricant brand usage.
-Other countries may follow suit, ensuring customers have the freedom to choose the best lubricant for their vehicle.
+Many dealerships also own lubricant brands and insist on using their own products.
+However, laws in several countries prevent dealerships from voiding warranties based on lubricant brand usage, ensuring customers can choose the best lubricant for their vehicle.

-Recycled lubricants make up about 70% of the market due to their lower cost.
-Garages and service centers prefer them as they yield higher profit margins.
-Consumers often remain unaware of the lubricant quality used in their vehicles, allowing workshops to sell more profitable recycled oils while falsely labeling them as virgin-based.
-Additionally, some regions lack regulations to distinguish between recycled and virgin oils, making it difficult to ensure quality control.
+Recycled lubricants make up a large share of the market due to their lower cost and higher profit margins for sellers.
+Consumers often remain unaware of the lubricant quality used, and some regions lack regulations to distinguish recycled from virgin oils.

 Recycled oils oxidize faster and may still contain impurities that can cause long-term engine damage.
 Engines using recycled oil generally have a shorter lifespan compared to those using virgin-based lubricants.